mfaulise/consulting/content/projects/project1.md

 ## Educare Test Platform

-This project built a platform to receive, grade, and correlate test results from standardized tests across Mexico.
-The platform allowed teachers to upload tests, recorded the results, and presented detailed reports.
-User roles such as administrators, teachers, and students allowed for tailored access to the data and reports.
+Developed a comprehensive platform to manage standardized test results across Mexico.
+The platform enabled teachers to upload test data, automated result recording, and provided detailed performance reports.
+User roles — including administrators, teachers, and students — ensured tailored access to relevant data and insights.

 ## Role

 I built both the frontend and the backend of the platform.
 I also managed the databases and built the installation and configuration software.

 ## Technologies